 Important: Keep in mind, any changes you make on forms affect all forms and customer profiles using the custom field, not just this form.

-From customer profiles:
+From customer and vendor profiles:

-- Go to the Customers tab.
+- Select the Customers tab.

-- Find and open a customer profile.
+- Find and open a customer or vendor profile.

 - Select Edit.